Best RHCSA EX200 Course 2025: Latest & Updated Content

 - Explaining and Investigating RPM Software Packages

-- Enabling Yum Software Repositories
+- Enabling DNF Software Repositories

 - Identifying File Systems and Devices